Camtasia Training done right.

 Our guarantee: Love it or it’s FREE.

 If at the end of the course, you decide that it was two days of your time poorly spent, I’ll give you 100% of your tuition back.
 You can even keep the book with my compliments.
-In the eight years I’ve been teaching corporate clients, we’ve never had a single trainee express dissatisfaction, so the odds of walking away happy are definitely in your favor.
+We won’t even ask you why (though you’re certainly welcome to tell us).
+Most of our boot camp participants have an “Ah-ha!” moment at some point during the course, usually the first morning, where they tell me, “That little trick right there was worth the cost of admission all by itself!”
+The odds of walking away happy are definitely in your favor.

 A hard limit of 15 slots for each course.